Estearle/COMP4601/Labs/Lab01/README.txt

     resources : product with id,name,price,dimensions,stock attribute

     GET /products/:productID
-    resources: product that matches the given id
+    resources: product with id,name,price,dimensions,stock attribute that matches the given id

     GET /products/:productID/reviews
-    resources: reviews of the specific product
+    resources: an array of reviews in a product with id=productID

     POST /products/:productID/reviews
     resources: review that we added

-    GET /products/:productID/reviewsID
+    GET /products/:productID/reviews/:reviewsID
     resources: specific review given the product ID and review ID

     b.
 Which HTTP methods are you using for various operations and why?